Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - Re-run the `Uranium Fever.wabbajack` installer.
 The installer will resume where it left off, correcting any errors that occurred along the way.

 - **Weapon Sway - Why does my weapon sway around my crosshair?**
-  - you do not meet the required SPECIAL and weapon skill recommended in order to use the weapon, which is specified in the weapon stats..
+  - You do not meet the required SPECIAL and weapon skill recommended in order to use the weapon, which are specified in the weapon statstics once you hover over the weapon in the Pip-Boy.

 - **Wordle - How do I play wordle?**
   - Letters are categorized into three categories when words are played: